excelwebzone/EWZRecaptchaBundle/README.md

 Add the following to your config file:

-**NOTE** If you're using symfony 4, the config will be in `config/packages/ewz_recaptcha.yaml`.
+**NOTE**: If you're using symfony 4, the config will be in `config/packages/ewz_recaptcha.yaml`.
 The local dev enviroment has its own config in `config/packages/dev/ewz_recaptcha.yaml`.

 ``` yaml
 # app/config/config.yml